-Guna Yala is an indigenous territory in Panama, inhabited by the Kuna ethnicity.
-Formerly the area was called San Blas until 1998 and as Kuna Yala until 2010.
+Guna Yala is an indigenous territory in Panama, inhabited by the Guna ethnicity.
+Formerly the area was called San Blas until 1998 and as Guna Yala until 2010.
 Its capital is El Porvenir.
 Bordered on the north by the Caribbean Sea, on the south by the province of Darien and the Panama province, Colombia on the east and on the west by the Colon province.

 Guna Yala means “Land Guna” or “Mountain Guna” in Guna.
 The area was formerly known as San Blas, along with the native name of Kuna Yala, but was changed in October 2011 when the Government of Panama recognized the claim of the people Guna in his mother tongue was not equivalent to the letter “K” and that the official name should be “Guna Yala”.

-Established in 1938 as an autonomous indigenous territory, the territory of Guna Yala, with its simple beauty, its unique and exceptional islands culture and ancient forests, offers an incredible destination away from the vast majority of tourists.
-Charter a sailboat is a different way to discover the archipelago.
+Established in 1938 as an autonomous indigenous territory, the Guna Yala territory, with its simple beauty, unique and exceptional island culture, and ancient forests, offers an incredible destination away from the vast majority of tourists.
+Renting a sailboat is a different way to discover the archipelago.

 The best way to discover this archipelago is the sailing cruise that we offer with 100% Gunas crews! (see our other site)